primus-labs/offchain-data-hooks/docs/README.foundry.md

 <br>

-- Deploy the fake EAS and EASProxy by the [EAS](../script/EASScript.sol) script.
+- Deploy the mock EAS and EASProxy by the [EAS](../script/EASScript.sol) script.

 ```sh